Chip Minemyer | Sweet sounds on the 'Nightshift'

 Rocker Bruce Springsteen recorded a version of “Nightshift” in 2022, offering his voice to that moving tribute to Gaye and Wilson.

-At one point, Springsteen stood alone on the stage under a single spotlight, and told the story of his first band, The Castiles, which he joined as a teenage guitarist in New Jersey in the late 1960s – years before “Born To Run,” “Glory Days” or the Johnstown-referenced “The River.”
+At one point, Springsteen stood alone on the stage under a single spotlight and told the story of his first band, The Castiles, which he joined as a teenage guitarist in New Jersey in the late 1960s – years before “Born To Run,” “Glory Days” or the Johnstown-referencing “The River.”

 Springsteen recalled the 2018 death of bandmate George Theiss, whose passing inspired the reflective song “Last Man Standing.”